SeanJxie/raytracing-in-python/README.md

 Is it slow?
 Yes.
 Very, very, very unbearably slow.
 I paid the appropriate price.

-I recommend running the raytracer with [PyPy](https://www.pypy.org/), which I've measured to be about many orders of magnitude faster than running with CPython.
+I recommend running the raytracer with [PyPy](https://www.pypy.org/), which I've measured to be many orders of magnitude faster than running with CPython.

 ---